logo

 The number of operating hours is one of the first things buyers check, but it can be misleading.
 Here is how to evaluate it properly:

-Mini excavators such as the Cat 305.5E2 often have shorter lifespans, with major components wearing faster than larger models.
+• Mini excavators often have shorter lifespans, with major components wearing faster than larger models.

 A 10,000-hour excavator with detailed service records is often a better purchase than a 6,000-hour unit with poor documentation.